David González (skateboarder): Early life

-González was born and raised in Bello, a municipality north of Medellin, Colombia.
+González was born and raised in Bello, a municipality north of Medellín, Colombia.
 He revealed in a 2012 interview, for the "Weekend Buzz" show of the RIDE Channel, that he has been growing his hair since he was 12 years of age, the same age that he ceased attending school (in seventh grade) to concentrate on skateboarding.

 González revealed in a 2013 online interview that he lost his virginity to a sex worker in Colombia at the age of 15 or 16 years:

 "I was in Colombia.
 You know, one of those days where my homies, like, 'Yeah, dude, it's time for you to do it now.
 You're a man—you hang out with the big boys now.
 It's time for you to really know what's going on.'
 We went out, we got a hooker; went back to [...] my homies house ...
 Yeah, the first time I had sex was with a hooker—it was fun."